prof18/marcogomiero.com/_posts/2018-01-18-wordpress-on-arch.markdown

 mysql_secure_installation
 {% endhighlight %}

-<p align="justify">Finally now you can create your database.
+<p align="justify">Finally now you can create your own database.
 Connect to the MySQL console with this command.</p>

 {% highlight shell %}
 mysql -u root -p